krystalmejia24/bakery/docs/filters/i-frame.md

 ---

 # I-Frame
-When set, the I-Frame filter wil remove the I-Frame from the playlist.
+When set, the I-Frame filter will remove the I-Frame from the playlist.

 ## Support